Simple User Registration in PHP

 Step 5: Verify User Email (PHP Script)

-We create verify-registration.php script to verify user email address.
-When user email verification link in email is clicked, user will be redirect to this script.
+We create a verify-registration.php script to verify the user's email address.
+When the user clicks the email verification link in the email, the user will be redirected to this script.
 This is what this script will do:

-• Start the session on this page as well if it is not already started.
+• Start the session on this page as well if it has not already started.

-• Include constants file and store the login page URL in $login_url variable.
+• Include the constants file and store the login page URL in the $login_url variable.

-• Sanitize the unique token in URL using the filter_input() function of PHP.
+• Sanitize the unique token in the URL using the filter_input() function of PHP.

-• If token is empty or not set die the script with message.
+• If the token is empty or not set, stop further code execution with die and a proper message.

-• Establish a database connection and get user from database against the verification token.
+• Establish a database connection and get the user from the database against the verification token.

-• If no record for verification token is returned, die the script with proper message.
+• If no record for the verification token is returned, stop execution of the code with a proper message.

-• Finally, set the token to NULL and is_verified to 1 in database, this will be used in user login script where user will be able to login with provided credentials.
+• Finally, set the token to NULL and is_verified to 1 in the database; this will be used in the user login script, where the user will be able to log in with provided credentials.

-• Redirect user to login page with email verification successful message.
+• Redirect the user to the login page with an email verification successful message.

 verify-registration.php